 Otherwise, traverse the list of dependencies in order.

-If the current reservation is against the debtor party for the transfer, then it represents a currency conversion initiated by the debtor participant: create an obligation between the account where the reservation was created and the analogous account (same currency, same ledger account type) for the participant identified in the dependency list.
+If the reservation referred to by the dependency’s condition is against the debtor party for the transfer, then it represents a currency conversion initiated by the debtor participant: create an obligation between the account where the reservation was created and the analogous account (same currency, same ledger account type) for the participant identified in the dependency list.
 The amount and currency of the obligation are the same as the reservation.

-If the current reservation is against the creditor party for the transfer, then it represents a currency conversion initiated by the creditor participant: create an obligation between the account where the reservation was created and the analogous account (same currency, same ledger account type) for the participant identified in the dependency list.
-The amount and currency of the obligation are the same as the amount and currency of the payee receive amount of the transfer.
+If the reservation referred to by the dependency’s condition is against an FXP, then it represents a currency conversion initiated by the creditor participant: create an obligation between the account where the reservation was created and the analogous account (same currency, same ledger account type) for the credit party for the transfer.
+The amount and currency of the obligation are the same as the reservation.

 When all dependencies have been traversed, create an obligation based on the reservation for the transfer itself.
 In all cases, the amount and currency of the obligation are as given in the reservation.